markjolesen/fltkal/README.md

 # kv3
-kv3 is a free software version and rewrite of the classic ``Kaso Verb Conjugation System'' Adolfo, C & Olesen, M (2005) ``Kaso Verb Conjugation System'' Boston MA Branden Books.
+kv3 is a free software version and rewrite of the classic ``Kaso Verb Conjugation System'' Caso, A & Olesen, M (2005) ``Kaso Verb Conjugation System'' Boston MA Branden Books.

 Mr. Caso created a database system in spreadsheet form whereby verbs can be conjugated.
-Although the database has changed over the years, the systematic approach remains the same.
-That is, the logic has not changed.

-kv3 database system can be applied to most western languages.
-However, the current state of the database is three (3) languages: (1) English, (2) Spanish and (3) Italian.
+The database can be applied to most western languages.
+There are currently three (3) languages implemented: (1) English, (2) Italian and (3) Spanish.

 # Free

-This software is unencumbered and exceeds ``free'' according to GNU software standards [free software](https://www.gnu.org/philosophy/free-sw.en.html).
+This software is unencumbered and ``free'' according to GNU software standards [free software](https://www.gnu.org/philosophy/free-sw.en.html).

 # KasoVerb

-This link
-[KasoVerb](http://kasoverb.org/) will take you to the KasoVerb site, which contains a branded and non-free version (it is non-free because KasoVerb is a trademark of Mark J. Olesen).
+More information can be found at the following URL [http://KasoVerb.org](http://kasoverb.org/)